PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 - Contracts on the L1 being updated
 - Accessing historical on-chain state
 - Reading updates from other L2s/rollups deployed on the blockchain
-- Passive time and timers \
+- Passive time and timers (game ticks) \
 Or even more complex transition rules.

+In other words, it allows building event-driven (or sometimes called loop-driven) architectures.

 A great example of this is using the L1 blockchain as the source of randomness, which avoids every game having to re-implement a randomness oracle from scratch.